gravitational/teleport/rfd/0174-kube-rbac-bootstrap.md

 ```

 Every five minutes we will run a reconciliation loop that will compare the current state on Kubernetes clusters under
 Teleport management with the desired state and update the cluster's RBAC if there's a difference.
+KubeProvision resources
+will be added to the KubeService cache, so we won't need to request potentially large but rarely changed resources from the
+Auth server every reconciliation iteration.

 Teleport will mark RBAC resources under its control with the "app.kubernetes.io/managed-by: Teleport" label.
 That way we will
 separate resources managed by Teleport and those managed by the user manually.